partharoyy/Manufac-Assessment-Task/README.md

 # Manufac Frontend Interview Accessment task

-To start the project run below commands in the project directory respectively!!
+To start and build the project run below commands in the project directory respectively!!

 ### `yarn start`